wri/carbon-budget/readme.md

 The input processing scripts are scattered among almost all the folders, unfortunately, a historical legacy of how I built this out which I haven't fixed yet.
 The data prep scripts are generally in the folder for which their outputs are most relevant.

+Inputs can either be downloaded from AWS s3 storage or used if found locally in the folder `/usr/local/tiles/` in the Docker container.
+The model looks for files locally before downloading them.
+The model can still be run without a connection to AWS s3 if all necessary inputs are stored in the correct local folder.
+This option is feasible for running the model on a handful of tiles but not for large areas because the tiles will need too much storage.

 ### Outputs
 There are three key outputs produced: gross GHG emissions, gross removals, and net flux, all for 2001-2020.
 These are produced at two resolutions: 0.00025 x 0.00025 degrees